-The National Hemophilia Foundation (NHF) is dedicated to finding better treatments and cures for inheritable bleeding disorders and to preventing the complications of these disorders through research, education, and advocacy enabling people and families to thrive.
+The National Hemophilia Foundation (NHF) is dedicated to finding cures for inheritable blood disorders and to addressing and preventing the complications of these disorders through research, education, and advocacy enabling people and families to thrive.

 The National Hemophilia Foundation was founded in 1948 by Robert and Betty Jane Henry, parents of a young boy with hemophilia.
 When their son, Lee, was born, the only treatment for hemophilia was blood transfusions.
 The life expectation for a person with hemophilia was around 24 years old.
 However, the Henrys were determined to do everything they could to make life better for their only son – including frequent blood transfusions from father to son.

 The Henrys knew that there must be other families in the country like theirs, isolated by fear and frustrated by lack of research and treatment.
 With no organization to support them, Robert Henry decided to create what he and these other families needed.
 In 1948, he founded what was then called the Hemophilia Foundation.
 In the ensuing years, he would build the organization into one that brought doctors and researchers together, and supported families who were struggling to keep their children healthy.
 In 1954, he established the foundation’s Medical Advisory Council (now Medical and Scientific Advisory Council) to issue treatment and research recommendations for people with hemophilia.
 All across the country, chapters of the Hemophilia Foundation began to spring up, created by parents of children with hemophilia, who worked to organize blood drives, raise money and awareness, and encourage doctors and researchers to search for a cure.